Spring in Québec City

 Les Tours Voir Québec - Historic city tours, food tours, group or private (170$).
 Join these professional and passionate guides to learn more about our wonderful city!

-Québec 1608 – Excellent company offering 3-hour private walking tours (170$).
+Québec 1608 – Excellent company offering 3-hour private walking tours (200$).
 Possibility to arrange a full-day tour with lunch, and many other tailor-made experiences!
-They focus on providing the history of Quebec City in perspective with the North American history.
+They focus on providing the history of Québec City in the context of North American history.

-Old Quebec Tours - Les Tours du Vieux Quebec offers 2-hour city tour and 4.5—hour countryside tour.
-Hop on, hop off double-decker bus available over summer time, a great way to get a general overview of the different neighborhoods and to find your bearings!
+Old Quebec Tours - Les Tours du Vieux Québec offers a 2-hour city tour and a 4.5-hour countryside tour.
+Hop on-hop off double-decker bus available over summer time, a great way to get a general overview of the different neighborhoods and to find your bearings!